MasonGYC/Go-Assignment/asmt1/Q2/README.md

 - `sender_id`: `int`, the id of the sender machine
 - `message_type`: `string`, the type of the message, including:
- 	- `SYNC` Coordinator sync data with replica.
+ 	- `SYNC` Coordinator sync data with worker.
     - `ELECT` A node elect itself to be the new coordinator.
 	- `ACK` A node refuse one's self-elect request.
 	- `VICTORY` A node broadcast that it is the now coordinator.